EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/licensing_software.md

 ### Solutions

 * {% tool "choosealicense" %} is a great tool to help you choose a license that is appropriate for your needs.
-    * The {% tool "spdx" %} is a long list of commonly found licenses.
+* {% tool "spdx" %} is a long list of commonly found licenses.
+* Check the [OpenSource guide](https://opensource.guide/legal/#which-open-source-license-is-appropriate-for-my-project) for guidelines on changing and editing licenses.

 ## How do I add a license to my code repository?